It Breaks Through

 • the first place is right now with my Bible open in my lap and my ears and heart open to what he wants to say to me.

 • the second is when I’m joining with God’s people in praising him.
 This is especially true for me when a praise song includes pivotal truths that have been game-changers in my life.
-One of my favorite current praise songs talks about seeing the evidence of God’s goodness in all of my life.
+One of my favorite current praise songs talks about God fighting my battles.
+I have personally witnessed God fighting for me and pushing back the darkness when Satan has tried to discourage me.
 Gratitude fills my soul as I sing these words.
 I feel a cloud of God’s grace and love filling the room and my heart.
 God is good, he loves me and always wants the best for me even when I can’t see it.
-These are all facts that have gotten me through the last 6 1/2 painful years since my son was killed.
+These are all facts that have gotten me through the last 8 1/2 painful years since my son was killed.

 Do you know what it feels like to have the glory of the Lord fill your heart?
 If you want to get closer to God, read his Word daily, listen and obey and spend time sincerely praising him with your spiritual family.
 Open your heart and mind to him and he will fill you with his love and grace.